Blaze248570/burst/README.md

 ## Helping
 There are things that I still do not know about Swing and about Java.
 So, if you have any suggestions (or warnings) let me hear them.

-*Note:* JBurst is compiled with VS Code's [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) using `JRE 17.0.8.1`.
-I've done my best to ensure that older versions can use it as well, so please mention version issues if you come across them.

 # HaxeFlixel
 If you enjoy using this, give [HaxeFlixel](https://haxeflixel.com) a shot.
 A large amount of JBurst's animation system is modeled on their game engine, so it would feel wrong not to mention them.